Timiz0r/PaidySimpleRestaurantApi/README.md

 Side-note: these kinds of problems are why I like event-sourcing!

+### `order::Repository` doesn't know about the other `layout` and `menu` repositories
+As far as the application is designed, all of these repos are separate.
+For instance, when asking the order repo for all of the orders for a table, there's nothing in the design to say if an Err or an empty Vec should be returned.

+This isn't much of a design issue, since, if an `order::Repository` implementation needs to be given information about tables, it can be given it without consideration for the overall design.

+Still, it could be argued that having a singular `RestaurantRepository` is the better way to model it.
+Design is fun!

+### API Versioning
+Left it out of this exercise.

 ### Miscellaneous
 * `anyhow` is currently being used on the repository traits because I haven't been able to find a more effective solution to the problem where repositories naturally will have their own custom errors to give.